mathe00/ulauncher-extension-masscode-integration/README.md

     - This feature requires "Enable Contextual Learning" to be active.
 - **Benefit**: Reduces clutter and speeds up access to your most-used snippets in familiar contexts.

+### 🗄️ MassCode V4+ Support

+- **Full SQLite Support**: The extension now supports both MassCode V3 (JSON) and V4+ (SQLite) database formats.
+- **Automatic Version Detection**: Choose your MassCode version in the extension preferences to ensure proper database format handling.
+- **Seamless Migration**: When you upgrade to MassCode V4+, the application automatically migrates your JSON data to SQLite format - no manual intervention required from the extension.
+- **Configuration**:
+    - Go to Ulauncher Preferences -> Extensions -> MassCode Snippets.
+    - Select "MassCode Version" and choose between:
+        - "V3 or earlier (JSON file)" - for older MassCode installations using db.json
+        - "V4+ (SQLite database)" - for newer MassCode installations using massCode.db
+- **Benefits**: Stay current with the latest MassCode features while maintaining compatibility with older installations.

 ### 📊 How Contextual Features Work

 1. The extension tracks which snippets you select with specific search queries (if contextual learning is enabled).